Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 This response indicates that event `1` has not been emitted yet.

 ## Testing with specific DA layers
-Check [here](./README_CELESTIA.md) if you want to run with dockerized local celestia.
+Check [here](./README_CELESTIA.md) if you want to run with dockerized local Celestia instance.

 ## License